 What’s in a Chewy Cookie?

 Well, the long and short answer to chewy cookies is it’s all about the moisture content.
 Cookies that are dense and chewy incorporate more moisture into the batter.
-This can be achieved by making substitutions with ingredients, or even just changing the way you incorporate certain ingredients.
+This can be achieved by making substitutions with wet and dry ingredients, or even just changing the way you incorporate certain ingredients.
 Plus, your particular baking technique and your method of storing cookies can also play a role.

 Substitute or Add Ingredients

 Sometimes, depending on your recipe, you can add or sub out ingredients with good results.
 Who says baking cookies has to follow some rulebook anyway?
 Um, except the rules of science.
 But you can make subtle as well as some not-so-subtle variations in your recipe and achieve a desired result without sacrificing flavor or texture.
 You can add a large chocolate chunk at the center of the dough ball or add more melted butter.
 It's entirely up to you.

 Use Brown Sugar